ClickHouse/ClickHouse/docs/en/sql-reference/functions/ip-address-functions.md

 ## toIPv6 {#toipv6string}

 Converts a string form of IPv6 address to [IPv6](../../sql-reference/data-types/domains/ipv6.md) type.
-Returns empty value if `string` is not a valid IP address.
+If the IPv6 address has an invalid format, it returns  empty value.
 Similar to [IPv6StringToNum](#ipv6stringtonums) function, which converts IPv6 address to binary format.

 If the input string contains a valid IPv4 address, then the IPv6 equivalent of the IPv4 address is returned.